 cSN50.1 peptide protects islets and stops type 1 diabetes

-Type 1 diabetes is a lifelong autoimmune disease that is rising worldwide and affecting over 10 million children, adolescents, and young adults.
-The current standard of care is lifelong injection of insulin; however, this does not counter the autoimmune attack or eliminate risks for blindness, cardiovascular and renal diseases caused by fluctuating glucose levels.
-Researchers at Vanderbilt have developed a peptide therapeutic that rendered non-obese diabetic (NOD) mice diabetes-free and insulin-independent for at least one year after only 2 days of treatment at the early stage of disease.
+Type 1 diabetes is a lifelong autoimmune disease that affects over 10 million people worldwide.
+The current standard of care is lifelong administration of insulin; however, this does not counter the autoimmune attack or eliminate risks for blindness, cardiovascular and renal diseases caused by fluctuating glucose levels.
+Researchers at Vanderbilt have developed a peptide therapeutic that inhibited diabetes progression for a full year after only 2 days of treatment at the onset of disease.

 Insulin-dependent Type 1 diabetes (T1D) is a devastating autoimmune disease that destroys beta cells within pancreatic islets.
-Pioneering stem cell research to replace islet cells does not solve this autoimmune issue.
+Human islet transplantation and pioneering stem cell research to replace islet cells do not solve this autoimmune issue.
 Therefore, new therapies to protect islets from autoimmune destruction and allow continuing insulin production are needed.

-Dr. Hawiger and colleagues have developed a first-in-class peptide therapeutic, cSN50 peptide, that affords in vivo islet protection following a 2-day course of intense treatment in non-obese diabetic (NOD) mice, a standard model for T1D.
-This 2-day treatment resulted in a diabetes-free state for one year without the need for insulin and without apparent side effects (see graph).
-Additional analysis of these NOD mice indicated that peptide therapy reduced the accumulation of islet-destructive lymphocytes by enhancing activation-induced cell death of T and B lymphocytes.
+Dr. Hawiger and colleagues have developed a first-in-class peptide therapeutic, cSN50 peptide, which affords in vivo islet protection following a 2-day course of intense treatment in non-obese diabetic (NOD) mice, a standard model for T1D.
+This 2-day treatment resulted in a diabetes-free state for one year without apparent toxicity (see graph).
+Additional analysis of these NOD mice indicated that peptide therapy reduced the accumulation of islet-destructive lymphocytes, while enhancing activation-induced cell death of islet-attacking T and B lymphocytes.
 Moreover, pro-inflammatory cytokine and chemokine production in immune cells was attenuated.